FatemeNateghi/fatemenateghi.github.io/_pages/initiatives.md

 ## 🌐 Stanford HAI AI Index 2025 Contributor

-I am contributing to the [2025 Stanford HAI AI Index Report](https://hai.stanford.edu/ai-index/2025-ai-index-report), one of the most influential global reports tracking the progress and impact of artificial intelligence.
+I am contributing to the [2025 Stanford HAI AI Index Report](https://hai.stanford.edu/ai-index/2025-ai-index-report).

 I specifically contributed to **Chapter 5: Science and Medicine**, which explores the impact of AI on healthcare and biomedical research.
 My role focuses on:
 - Highlighting major trends in non-imaging medical AI